xinyiqin/lightx2v/README.md

 For comprehensive usage instructions, please refer to our documentation: **[English Docs](https://lightx2v-en.readthedocs.io/en/latest/) | [中文文档](https://lightx2v-zhcn.readthedocs.io/zh-cn/latest/)**

+**We highly recommend using the Docker environment, as it is the simplest and fastest way to set up the environment.
+For details, please refer to the Quick Start section in the documentation.**

 ### Installation from Git
 ```bash
 pip install -v git+https://github.com/ModelTC/LightX2V.git